syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 #### Tooltip template animation

-You can enable animation by setting the *EnableAnimation* to true.
+You can enable animation by setting the **EnableAnimation** to true.
 Tooltip animates when the mouse moves from one data point to another point.
-The Duration property in tooltip specifies the time taken to animate the tooltip. the duration is set to **"500ms"**, by default.
+The **Duration** property in tooltip specifies the time taken to animate the tooltip.
+The duration is set to 500ms, by default.

 N> Tooltip is animated only if the template is specified for tooltip.